eeeps/scalables/README.md

 On load, scalables.js parses this and stores the source URLs & their pixel dimensions.

-On load and after any resize or orientationchange event, the script looks at how big the &lt;img&gt; is on the layout and swaps in an appropriately-large source.
+On load and after any 'resize' or 'orientationchange' event, the script looks at how big the &lt;img&gt; is on the layout and swaps in an appropriately-large source.

 ## examples